Soft matter and biophysics lab

 The Wang group at the School of Chemistry, UNSW Sydney, works at the intersection of physics, chemistry, materials science, to answer questions about soft matter.
 Soft matter is everything that deforms easily - cell membranes, cream, gels - because internally, the components are held together by weak bonds (on the order of kT).

-Studying soft matter can not only give us insight into the science of the everyday, from personal care products in the bathroom to the microfoams in our cappuccinos, but can also shed light on basic science like the principles behind self-assembly, living organisms, and how cell-based life started on Earth.
+Studying soft matter can not only give us insight into the science of the everyday, from personal care products and therapeutics to food, but can also shed light on basic science like the principles behind self-assembly, the physicochemical processes in cells, and how cell-based life started on Earth.

 For more, take a look at the Research themes.